andersfischernielsen/FlowIT-Second-Year-Project/docs/Rapport/PreHandin.md

 ## Unit Testing
 The major components handling data that have been developed by the team (not Microsoft's libraries) have been unit-tested to ensure that their functionality was correct.

+The unit-tests can be found (and run) within the provided Visual Studio-solution in a project following the naming-convention:

+$$<TargetProject>.tests$$

+for instance the project *Server.tests* contains the unit-tests of Server.

 ### Server
 The unittests on Server are found in the Server.tests project (in the provided Visual Studio solution)